jappeace/jappeaceApplication/content/failing-in-haskell.md

 property.
 There is no way to make a closed pattern match on string.
-What should be done instead is creating a sumtype:
+Instead we should create a sumtype for possible errors:
 ```haskell
 data YErrors = YErrorOne
              | YErrorTwo Double